Accounting

 - High balance funds

 Your fund’s complexity determines the level of SMSF accounting services required.
-We tailor our approach based on your specific circumstances, whether you’re managing a straightforward share portfolio or complex property and business holdings.
+We shape our approach based on your specific circumstances, whether you’re managing a share portfolio or a mix of property and business holdings.

 Annual Financial Statements and Reporting

-We prepare your fund’s annual financial statements in compliance with accounting standards, showing your fund’s financial position, income and expenses, member balances, and investment performance.
+We prepare your fund’s annual financial statements in line with the relevant standards, showing your fund’s position, income and outgoings, member balances, and investment performance.
 Your statements are audit-ready, include all relevant documentation, and clearly show each member’s entitlements.
-These financial statements are lodged with the ATO and form the basis for your fund’s tax return.
+These financial statements are lodged with the Australian Taxation Office (ATO) and form the basis for your fund’s SMSF tax return.

 SMSF Tax Returns and Compliance

-We complete your SMSF annual return, calculate tax on fund earnings, claim relevant tax offsets for pension members, report contributions accurately, and lodge everything with the ATO before the deadline.
+We complete your SMSF annual return, calculate tax on fund earnings, claim relevant offsets for pension members, report contributions accurately, and lodge everything with the ATO before the deadline.
 Our registered tax agent status means we can represent your fund if the ATO raises queries.
-We also ensure your fund maintains its complying status, which is crucial for tax concessions.
+We also confirm your fund maintains its complying status, which matters for retaining concessional tax rates.

 SMSF Setup and Establishment

 Setting up a self managed super fund properly from the start prevents problems later.
-We handle trust deed preparation, trustee appointments, registrations with the ATO, establishment of bank accounts, preparation of investment strategy, and all documentation required to get your fund operational.
-We also advise on whether corporate or individual trustees suit your circumstances better.
+We handle trust deed preparation, trustee appointments, registrations with the ATO, bank account establishment, investment strategy documentation, and everything required to get your new SMSF operational.
+We also cover whether corporate or individual trustees suit your circumstances better.

 Ongoing SMSF Administration

 Beyond annual compliance, SMSFs need regular administration throughout the year.
-We process member contributions, track pension payments, maintain member accounts, record investment transactions, prepare minutes for trustee decisions, and keep your fund’s records up to date.
-Regular administration prevents the year-end rush and keeps everything organised.
+We process member contributions, track pension payments, maintain member accounts, record investment transactions, prepare minutes for trustee decisions, and keep your fund’s records current.
+Regular SMSF administration prevents the year-end rush and keeps everything organised.

 SMSF Audit Coordination

 Every SMSF needs an independent audit annually by an approved SMSF auditor.
-We coordinate with your auditor, provide all required documentation, respond to audit queries, and ensure the audit process runs smoothly.
-While we don’t provide audit services ourselves (that would breach independence requirements), we prepare your fund so audits proceed efficiently without unnecessary delays or findings.
+We coordinate with your auditor, provide all required documentation, respond to audit queries, and keep the audit process running on schedule.
+While we don’t provide the audit ourselves (that would breach independence requirements), we prepare your fund so the audit report is completed without unnecessary delays or findings.

 Tax Planning for SMSF Trustees

-SMSF taxation involves more than just lodging returns.
-We advise on contribution strategies that maximise tax benefits, timing of asset sales to manage capital gains, strategies for moving into pension phase, Division 293 tax for high earners, and managing fund earnings to optimise your overall tax position.
-Tax planning happens throughout the year, not just at year-end.
+SMSF taxation involves more than lodging returns.
+We look at contribution strategies that maximise deductions, timing of asset sales to manage capital gains, strategies for moving into pension phase, Division 293 tax for high earners, and managing fund earnings to strengthen your overall position.
+Walker Hill’s tax planning approach works throughout the year, not just at year-end.

 Pension Compliance and Calculations

 Account-based pensions have specific requirements around minimum annual payments, commutation rules, transfer balance caps, and reporting.
-We calculate your minimum pension for the year, track payments to ensure compliance, manage transfers to pension phase, advise on pension commutation if needed, and ensure your pension accounts are properly segregated from accumulation assets for tax purposes.
+We calculate your minimum pension for the year, track payments to confirm you’re meeting requirements, manage transfers to pension phase, handle pension commutation where needed, and confirm your pension accounts are properly segregated from accumulation assets for tax purposes.

 Investment Strategy Development

 SMSF trustees must maintain an investment strategy that considers risk, return, diversification, liquidity, and members’ circumstances.
-We help you document your investment strategy, review it annually as regulations require, and ensure it reflects your actual investments and retirement goals.
+We document your investment strategy, review it annually as regulations require, and confirm it reflects your actual investments and retirement goals.
 A proper investment strategy protects you if the regulator reviews your fund.

-Self managed super funds operate under different regulations from regular businesses or personal tax.
-The superannuation legislation is complex, constantly changing, and strictly enforced.
-Mistakes can cost you tax concessions, result in penalties, or worst case, cause your fund to become non-complying, triggering tax at the highest marginal rate on the entire fund balance.
+Self managed superannuation funds operate under different regulations from regular businesses or personal tax.
+Superannuation legislation is complex and constantly changing.
+It’s also strictly enforced.
+Mistakes can cost you concessional tax rates, result in penalties, or worst case, cause your fund to become non-complying and trigger tax at the highest marginal rate on the entire fund balance.

 Navigating Complex Superannuation Rules

-SMSF accounting services require knowledge of superannuation-specific rules around contributions, pensions, in-house assets, related party transactions, and investment restrictions.
-Regular business accountants might understand tax returns but not grasp the intricacies of transfer balance caps, segregated assets, or limited recourse borrowing arrangements.
-Get something wrong and the consequences are severe.
+SMSF accounting requires knowledge of superannuation-specific rules around contributions, pensions, in-house assets, related party transactions, and investment restrictions.
+Regular business accountants might understand tax returns but not grasp the detail of transfer balance caps, segregated assets, or limited recourse borrowing arrangements.
+The consequences of getting it wrong are severe.

 Meeting Strict Reporting and Audit Requirements

-The reporting requirements are also unique.
-SMSFs must lodge annual returns with the ATO, prepare financial statements meeting specific standards, undergo independent audit annually, report member balances and contributions, and maintain detailed records of trustee decisions.
-Miss deadlines and you face automatic penalties before the ATO even reviews your return.
+The reporting requirements are unique to SMSFs.
+Funds must lodge annual returns with the ATO, prepare financial statements meeting specific standards, undergo an independent audit each year, report member balances and contributions, and maintain detailed records of trustee decisions.
+Miss deadlines and you face automatic penalties before the ATO even examines your return.
+Walker Hill monitors ATO lodgement deadlines and keeps your fund ahead of them.

 Understanding Trustee Responsibilities and Risks

-Trustees are personally responsible for managing their fund in accordance with regulations.
-You can’t outsource responsibility, only administration.
-If something goes wrong, trustees face the consequences personally: administrative penalties, loss of tax concessions, disqualification as trustees, or even criminal prosecution in extreme cases.
-Having specialist SMSF accountants means you’re meeting your responsibilities with professional assistance.
+Trustees are personally responsible for managing their fund in accordance with superannuation laws.
+You can’t outsource that responsibility, only the administration side.
+If something goes wrong, SMSF trustees face consequences personally: administrative penalties, loss of concessional rates, disqualification, or even criminal prosecution in extreme cases.
+Working with specialist SMSF accountants means you’re meeting your obligations with professional backing.

-Many SMSF trustees are capable of understanding complex topics, but they don’t have time to stay current with regulatory changes, understand every technical detail, or manage all the administration on top of their regular work and life commitments.
-Outsourcing the compliance and administration to SMSF experts means you can focus on investment decisions and strategy, which is where most trustees add value, rather than getting bogged down in paperwork and compliance details.
+Many SMSF trustees are capable of understanding complex topics, but they don’t have time to stay current with regulatory changes or manage all the administration on top of their regular work and life commitments.
+Every technical detail matters, and it’s a lot to carry alone.
+Outsourcing compliance and SMSF administration to specialists means you can focus on investment decisions, which is where most trustees add the most value, rather than getting buried in paperwork.

 Every self managed super fund faces similar obstacles in maintaining compliance while pursuing investment goals.
 Addressing these challenges early prevents serious problems later.